Lewis & ClarkCollege of Arts & Sciences

 The Major Program

-The political science curriculum is organized around five fields: American government, comparative politics, political theory, public law, and methodology.
-Courses are offered in American government and comparative politics at the introductory and advanced levels.
-Courses in public law, political theory, and methodology are advanced courses, normally taken after students have completed introductory courses.
+The political science curriculum is organized around five sub-fields: American politics, comparative politics, political theory, public law, and methodology.
+Courses are offered in American politics and comparative politics at the introductory and advanced levels.
+Courses in public law, political theory, and methodology are normally taken only after students have completed introductory courses.
+The major culminates with a capstone course (which may take the form of a senior thesis by invitation).
+Capstone courses are advanced 400-level courses, usually specialized in their focus, that require intensive class discussion and a significant research paper.
+Note that a senior thesis is required for students seeking departmental honors.

-The political science curriculum is organized into the following concentrations:
+The political science curriculum is organized into the following sub-fields:

 275 Gender and Politics